 When I first encountered Rob and his team, I was immediately attracted by their professionalism.
 Here was an organisation where part time traders could actually mix with and learn from professional full time traders who trade for a living.

-After an initial introductory meeting I enrolled in the Intermediate Workshop and spent two stimulating days experiencing a whole new approach to trading.
+After an initial introductory meeting I enrolled in the In-House Systems Building Program and spent two stimulating days experiencing a whole new approach to trading.
 Understanding how to build and backtest trading strategies through automation is a huge step forward in finding and testing a strategy that suits your personality and lifestyle.

 Below is a sample of the current strategy I am working on, tested on the AUD/USD: